2019 SIMRACINGHUB F1 LEAGUE REGULATIONS

 15.7 - As soon as a car is caught by another car which is about to lap it during the race the driver must allow the faster driver past at the first available opportunity.
 If the driver who has been caught does not allow the faster driver past, waved blue flags will be shown to indicate that he must allow the following driver to overtake.

 15.8 - Drivers are strictly forbidden to use the Escape (ESC) key outside the speed-limited pit area throughout the entirety of Qualifying.
 Drivers who are forced to press the ESC key outside the speed-limited pit area are not allowed back out from their garages for the remainder of the currently running qualifying session (Q1 or Q2).

 15.9 - Drivers that suffer an accident that results in the loss of the rear wing, a wheel, or the engine, will have to abandon the currently running qualifying session (Q1 or Q2) immediately.

 15.11 - During Qualifying, drivers must, at all times, exercise caution and drive away from the racing line within the track limits during pit-in laps.

-15.12 - Drivers must, at all times, drive back to the pit lane after the chequered flag has been waved at them indicating the end of Qualifying or Race.
+15.12 - Drivers must, at all times, drive back to the pit lane without the assistance of others after the chequered flag has been waved at them indicating the end of Qualifying or Race.
 Drivers who are unable to return to the pits or are involved in an incident will be investigated in accordance with article 24.

 16.1 - The pit lane will be divided into two lanes, the lane closest to the pit wall will be designated the "fast lane", the lane closest to the garages will be designated the "inner lane".
 At no moment, a driver may circulate in the inner lane at fast lane speeds and vice-versa.